justinmk/vim-dirvish/README.md

 command can take an optional argument which specifies the path of the directory to open instead of the current working directory.

-Alternatively, the command "`:FileBeagleBufferDir`" (by default, ampped to "`-`") opens the FileBeagle directory viewer on the directory of the current buffer.
+Alternatively, the command "`:FileBeagleBufferDir`" (by default, mapped to "`-`") opens the FileBeagle directory viewer on the directory of the current buffer.